gfirem/gfirem/readme.txt

  * All tweaks

 ### TWEAKS FOR PRO
- * Filter Dynamic field entries.
+ * Filter Dynamic/Lookup field entries.
  * Zoom to preview image in the upload field.
  * Show only the image belong to the current user in the media uploader, this is global for WP, but is related to Select Image field.
  * Upload tab as default when using the Select Image field.